vixie/cron/Documentation/Mail.md

 To: anvil!ihnp4!ucbvax!dual!ptsfa!vixie!paul
 Status: RO

+### Message

-Here are some suggestions:
+> Here are some suggestions:
-1. Run it through the C preprocessor via "/lib/<whatever>".
+> 1. Run it through the C preprocessor via "/lib/<whatever>".

+### Reply

-<<	hmmm. this seems of limited utility, and if you really wanted
+> hmmm. this seems of limited utility, and if you really <br>
-	to do it that way, you could do it yourself (since users can write to their own crontab files).
-I'll add '-' (read stdin) to the crontab installer program to facilitate this.		>>
+> wanted to do it that way, you could do it yourself <br>
+> (since users can write to their own crontab files).
+>
+> I'll add '-' (read stdin) to the crontab <br>
+> installer program to facilitate this.

+### Message

-2. Allow specifying every Nth day of week, i.e., every second Wednesday.
+> 2. Allow specifying every Nth day of week, i.e., every second Wednesday.
+>
+>   I did this to calendar by separating the day of week <br>
+>   (Wed=4, which one to start on and N with slashes).
+>
+>   I took modulo the day of year as a starting point so <br>
+>   that someone with a desk calendar documenting <br>
+>   such things can easily determine the offset (second number).
+>
-   I did this to calendar by separating the day of week (Wed=4, which one to start on and N with slashes).
-I took modulo the day of year as a starting point so that someone with a desk calendar documenting such things can easily determine the offset (second number).
-I did this while at SGI; alas I don't have a copy of the code.
+>   I did this while at SGI; alas I don't have a copy of the code.

+### Reply

-<<	I can see how this could be useful, but I'm not sure how I'd
+> I can see how this could be useful, <br>
+> but I'm not sure how I'd implement it.
+>
+> Cron currently doesn't keep track of the last time a given <br>
+> command was run; whether the current Wednesday is the <br>
+> first or second since the command was last run would be <br>
+> pretty hard to figure out.
+>
-	implement it.
-Cron currently doesn't keep track of the last time a given command was run; whether the current Wednesday is the first or second since the command was last run would be pretty hard to figure out.
-I'd have to keep a database of commands and their execution around, and purge it when the crontab was overwritten.
+> I'd have to keep a database of commands and their execution <br>
+> around, and purge it when the crontab was overwritten.
+>
-	This is too much work for me, but if someone adds it, let me know.  >>
+> This is too much work for me, but if someone adds it, let me know.

 From ptsfa!ames!seismo!cbmvax!devon!paul Tue Jan  6 05:50:17 1987
 From: ames!seismo!cbmvax!devon!paul
 To: cbmvax!seismo!nike!ptsfa!vixie!paul
 Date: Mon Jan  5 09:29:57 1987
 Status: RO

+### Message

 One problem that has always plagued me with cron is the assumed ORing.
 I'd like to see some type of ANDing implemented.
 I guess I can best